 In all honesty, I’m not too fond of the stage of life I’m in.
 In fact, I lament the predicament I’ve put myself into.
 Complaining about my challenge won’t do anyone any good.
 A friend of mine told me about the book Flow by a psychologist.
-I intend to read that book later because it inspired me.
-According to my friend, the psychologist wrote that successful people find their peace when they’re in the moment, intentional about what they are going to do.
-The steps they are taking always lead them closer to what they aspire to become – but they realize that life is a journey, with both ups and downs.
+According to this friend, the author wrote that successful people find their peace when they’re in the moment, intentional about what they are going to do.
+The steps they are taking always lead them closer to what they aspire to become – but they realize that life is a journey with ups and downs.
 All of us will go through ups and downs in life, but we can make better progress toward becoming more like the people we admire if we plan well.
 This plan will reveal how I aspire to evolve over the following years – by June of 2023.
-This document will serve as a compass, a tool that will guide me to the other side of this journey.
+This document will serve as a compass, a tool that will guide me to the other side of the journey.

 For those that haven’t read other parts of ScottLaney.com, I’m on my way to the Federal Prison Camp in Yankton, South Dakota.
 While I serve my sentence there, the following questions will guide my decisions:

 - What will I achieve during my time away?

 - How will my life change while I serve this sentence?